 The Industrial Control System Information Sharing and Analysis Center (ICS-ISAC) is a non-profit organization whose mission is to “provide members and associated sectors practical information regarding the cybersecurity of their facilities.”
-Members of the Center enjoy access to real-time intelligence feeds that they can use to stay on top of the latest ICS security threats, a secure membership portal from which they can coordinate their defensive measures and access to webinar events, a regular conference and regular briefings on evolving threats.
+Members of the Center enjoy access to real-time intelligence feeds to stay on top of the latest ICS security threats.
+From the secure membership portal, they can coordinate their defensive measures, access webinar events, and participate in regular conferences and briefings on evolving threats.
 They can also review additional information provided by dozens of separate knowledge centers.

 4. International Society of Automation (ISA)

-A part of the Automation Federation, the International Society of Automation (ISA) is a non-profit organization that caters to tens of thousands of industrial security professionals and to other automation personnel worldwide.
+A part of the Automation Federation, the International Society of Automation (ISA) is a non-profit organization that caters to tens of thousands of industrial security professionals and other automation personnel worldwide.
 In cooperation with the American National Standards Institute, ISA has developed various standards specifying fundamental ICS terms and concepts, ICS security system requirements and security levels (IEC 62443) and steps needed to create an ICS security program.
-It promotes security awareness of these standards via workforce development and training programs as well as professional certificate tracks.
+It promotes security awareness of these standards via workforce development, training programs, and professional certificate tracks.
 Additional industrial security system resources provided by ISA can be found here.

 5. National Institute of Standards and Technology (NIST)

 The National Institute of Standards and Technology (NIST) is a non-regulatory agency of the United States government that advances measurement science, standards and technology.
-The laboratory is responsible for developing the Guide to Industrial Control Systems (ICS) Security – NIST Special Publication 800-82 (PDF), a special publication which has gone through two revisions as of this writing.
-The document provides guidance on how professionals can secure ICS networks consisting of SCADA systems, distributed control systems (DCS) and other control system configurations like programmable logic controllers (PLC) while they continue to observe each system’s performance, reliability and safety requirements.
+The laboratory is responsible for developing the Guide to Industrial Control Systems (ICS) Security – NIST Special Publication 800-82 (PDF), a special publication with two approved revisions as of this writing, while revision three has just gone through public commentary.
+The document provides guidance on how professionals can secure ICS networks consisting of SCADA systems, distributed control systems (DCS), and other control system configurations like programmable logic controllers (PLC) while they continue to observe each system’s performance, reliability, and safety requirements.

 6. The SANS Institute

-Once ICS professionals have referred to the trusted technical providers discussed above, they might want to consider investing in industrial cybersecurity solutions like those offered by Tripwire and its parent company Belden to gain visibility, implement protective control and perform continuous monitoring to protect against cyber events that negatively affect safety, productivity and quality.
+Once ICS professionals have referred to the trusted technical providers discussed above, they might want to consider investing in industrial cybersecurity solutions like those offered by Fortra’s Tripwire to gain visibility, implement protective control and perform continuous monitoring to protect against cyber events that negatively affect safety, productivity and quality.